ETHRoboticsClub/piper-robot-server/README.md

 ## License

-This project is part of the SO100 robot teleoperation research.
-See individual component licenses for details.
+This project is licensed under the MIT License - see the [LICENSE](LICENSE) file for details.